janbsc4/BoardgameRecommender/README.md

-`game_name` is the name of the boardgame

-`average_score` is the average score of the reviewers that you trust

-`reviews_nbr` = number of reviews used to calculate the average score
+`game_name` is the name of the boardgame `average_score` is the average score of the reviewers that you trust `reviews_nbr` is number of reviews used to calculate the average score

+Once you have the data for your games as a you can paste it into the *gameslist.py* file.

 If you know how bayesian weighted ranking works, you can also change the *C* and *m* variables in *rank.py*.